Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 *Note: We’ve been hearing & seeing some new Instant Pots triggering the Burn Message even when users didn’t make any of the mistakes below.
 This has even happened to some experienced Instant Pot users who were using their usual tried & true recipes in their newly purchased Instant Pots.
 We have yet to confirm with the Instant Pot Company if they have made adjustments to their newest Instant Pots.

-A. What Does Instant Pot Burn Message Mean?
+1. What is Instant Pot Burn Message?

 Instant Pot has a built-in “burn-protection” mechanism that prevents users from burning food in the Instant Pot.

-When it detects a high temperature (140°C or 284°F) at the bottom of the inner pot, the “burn-protection” mechanism suspends heating.
+So, when it detects a high temperature (140°C or 284°F) at the bottom of the inner pot, the “burn-protection” mechanism suspends heating.
 This often means the bottom layer is overcooked and getting dry.

 This is when you would see the “Burn” Message or “Ovht” Error on the screen display.

-B. Why Does My Instant Pot Says Burn?
+2. Why Does My Instant Pot Says Burn?

-7 Common Mistakes Causing Instant Pot Burn Error
+7 Common Mistakes Causing Instant Pot Burn

 Mistake #1: Not Enough Liquid in Instant Pot